1. What information will be collected for the system?

 - State of legal residence information

-- If you are male, have you registered with Selective
+- If you are male, have you registered with the Selective Service System?

 - Highest school your parents completed